jvdassen/reii-assignments/Presentation.md

 # Star Search
 ## Background
-- Focus on short-term financial security makes is harder to see beyond today's needs and distinguish between ongoing and soon-to-be initiated projects
+- Today, short-term income often seems more important than long-term success
 - This leads to incoming requirements concentrate around current projects
 - However, it is necessary to look forward (especially in software companies) to achieve long-term success

 # Star Search
 ## Idea
 - Companies use their employees' capability for innovation because the development organization must have a deeper domain-understanding than a customer that usually uses a company's products in a single domain.
-(Robot Example)
 - Making innovation a part of day-to-day business
+- More effective than traditional "Idea Generation"

 # Star Search
 ## Requirements for such a System
-- Proper decision making processes and justification materials that help balancing long term innovation with indispensable short term development efforts
 - Focus on long-term Requirements
 - Inputs from entire organization (devs, sales, etc.)
 - Cost effective